 I’ve had this pack for around three years now.
 It’s 70 litres and I travel quite light so I always have spare room.
 The wheels are pretty banged up, mostly because I’ve been slamming them down stairs and on gravel roads etc, but they’re still alive.
 It’s a hybrid, meaning it has backpack straps as well as wheels.
 The straps aren’t the most comfortable, but I’ve only had to use them two or three times since I’ve had it.
-There are cheaper bags out there but this one has served me well.
-You can check it out at one of the online Kathmandu stores (all ship internationally):
+There are cheaper bags out there but this one has served me really well.
+You can grab it online here.

 I don’t have the space or the patience to carry one of those huge cameras.
 The RX-100 is one of the most powerful pocket sized cameras available and comes in 4 tiers.
 I use the second tier (M2) and that still has all sorts of fancy stuff I don’t know how to use.
 One handy feature is the wifi, meaning you can send photos straight to your phone and Instagram them.
 You can also connect it to your phone and use your phone as a remote.
 Plus it takes real good photos if you know what you’re doing.
 Fits in your pocket too.
 You can check it out here.

 You’ve probably guessed I’m not a “spend $1,000 on a phone kind of guy”, but I still need something fast enough to work from and a camera good enough to take super handsome selfies with.
-I’ve been using the Nexus 5, and recently upgraded to the 5X.
+I’ve been using the Nexus 5, and when that died I upgraded to the 5X.
 It’s really fast and capable, released under Google and about 60% cheaper than an iPhone.
 Screen size also makes it big enough to double as my Kindle (with Kindle app).
 Check it out here.

 If you’re super vain like every travel blogger and enjoy taking photos of yourself, this might be one of your favourite gadgets.
 Attach your phone or camera (both clip and screw options), set the timer, go and pose.
 The legs are bendy so you can maneuvre them however you need to, or even wrap them around a tree branch or railing.
 Just long enough to use as a selfie stick too.
 Comes with a Bluetooth remote so you don’t have to keep setting the timer and running back to your pose.
 This gadget is how I took photos like this and this.
 It’s pretty cool.
 You can buy them on Amazon here.